Revised

 • Type of services, facilities and other amenities that the landowner provides

 University of Missouri Extension conducts a hunting lease survey of Missouri landowners and farmers in MU Extension publication G427, Cash Rental Rates in Missouri.
 Table 1 presents a summary of these lease rates.
 Most rates for annual and seasonal lease arrangements are assessed on a per-acre basis.
-The large range in rental rates indicates several factors not included in the survey affect the value of hunting rights.
+The large range in rental rates indicates that several factors not included in the survey affect the value of hunting rights.

 Table 1.
-Missouri hunting lease rates in 2021.
+Missouri rental rates for hunting.

 Many landowners determine their lease price based on what neighbors or others in the area are charging.
 However, that may not be an adequate method of valuing the hunting opportunity.
 Table 2 lists five methods that may help in determining the price to charge for a hunting lease.